erikcox/ecox.rocks/_posts/2014-09-11-Creating-a-temperature-converter.md

 In this application we are going to build a simple temperature converter.
 It will calculate to two decimal places.

 For reference, here are the forumala's needed.
+{% highlight java %}
       C = 5.0 / 9.0 (F-32)
       F = (9.0./5.0) * C + 32
+{% endhighlight %}

 In order to accomplish this we are going to build an activity named `TemperatureActivity` and a layout called `activity_temperature`.
 The layout will contain an EditText for numerical input that has hint text to explain to the user what's expected and will take decimal numbers.
+{% highlight xml %}
       <EditText
         android:id="@+id/inputText"
         android:layout_width="fill_parent"